 - Use both English and Te Reo Māori to describe different polygonal shapes.

-This unit allows students to develop an understanding of the geometrical features of regular polygons.
+This unit allows students to develop an understanding of the geometrical features of polygons and how classes of polygons are defined.
 It also aims to develop aspects of symmetry (reflective and rotational) through a problem solving approach.

-Mathematical language is also explored particularly in terms of Māori.
-It is envisaged that such an exploration will give rise to descriptions that can incorporate both languages in order to make sense of the various aspects of geometry examined in this unit.
+In this unit, mathematical language is also explored particularly in terms of te reo Māori.
+It is envisaged that such an exploration will give rise to descriptions that can incorporate both languages, to support students to make sense of defining properties of 2-dimensional and 3-dimensional shapes.

 For this unit you will need to know, and the students will need to find out, the following:

 whānau = family

 tapawhā whakarara = parallelogram